vinay0101/dev-learning/authentication/authentication.md

 ### Stateful vs. Stateless Patterns

   * **Stateful:** The server **maintains the state** or data of a user's session (e.g., in a database or cache).
 Session-based auth is stateful.
   * **Stateless:** The server **does not store any session state**.
 Each request from the client contains all the information needed to authenticate and process it.
-JWTs enable stateless authentication.
+JWTs enable stateless authentication and are ideal for distributed systems where you don't want to centralize session storage.

 -----

-## 2\. 💎 JWT (JSON Web Token) Deep Dive
+## 2. 💎 JWT (JSON Web Token) Deep Dive

 A JWT is a compact, URL-safe string that represents "claims" between two parties.
 It's the most popular way to build stateless authentication.